dinosaure/blogger/articles/functor_magic.md

 ---
 date: 2020-02-17
-article.title: Functor, Application and magick! article.description:
+title: Functor, Application and magick!
+description:
   A little trick about *functor*
 tags:
   - OCaml